sofiacamposg/Videojuego/catcafe/README.md

 ### *Actividad4 Front end en equipo*
+This folder contains the website our team developed for **Activity 4**.

+## Description:
+The website has 3 tabs:
+- *Our Café:* In this tab, there is information about the cat café, the menu and current offers
+- *Our Cats:* In this tab, there is information about the cats and their adoption profiles
+- *What is a Cat Café?:* In this tab, there is a brief explanation of what cat cafés are and their origin

 ## Authors:
 - Daniela Angulo
 - Sofia Campos
 - Ariel Pulver

-This folder contains the website our team developed for **Activity 4** The website has 3 tabs:
-- *Our cafe:* In this tab, there is information about the cat cafe, menu and offers
-- *Our cats:* In this tab, there is information about the cats and their info for adoption
-- *What is a Cat Cafe?:* In this tab, there is an explanation about cat cafes